apnadkarni/blt/man/graph.rst

     string, no background will be transparent.
 The default background color is "".

+  **-font**  *fontName*

+    Specifies the font of the text.
+The default is "{Sans Serif} 9".

   **-foreground**  *colorName*

     Same as the marker's **-outline** option.

+  **-hide**  *boolean*

+    Indicates whether the marker is drawn.
+If *boolean* is true, the marker is not drawn.
+The default is "no".

   **-justify**  *justifyName*

     Specifies how the text should be justified.
 This matters only when the marker contains more than one line of text. *JustifyName* must be "left", "right", or "center".
 The default is "center".

+  **-mapx**  *axisName*

+    Specifies the X-axis to map the marker's X-coordinates onto.  *AxisName* must the name of an axis.
+The default is "x".

+  **-mapy**  *axisName*

+    Specifies the Y-axis to map the marker's Y-coordinates onto.  *AxisName* must the name of an axis.
+The default is "y".

+  **-name**  *string*

+    Changes the name for the marker.
+The name *string* can not already be used by another marker.
+If this option isn't specified, the marker's name is uniquely generated.

   **-outline**  *colorName*